LINWEN607/congregate/runbooks/direct-transfer-migrations.md

+[TOC]

 # Migrations using Direct Transfer via Congregate

 Direct Transfer is the new standard for importing GitLab data into another GitLab instance.

 Direct Transfer is available either [via the UI in Gitlab](https://docs.gitlab.com/ee/user/group/import/direct_transfer_migrations.html#connect-the-source-gitlab-instance) or by using the [Direct Transfer APIs](https://docs.gitlab.com/ee/api/bulk_imports.html).

 Congregate can utilize Direct Transfer APIs to handle a large portion of the import process.
 Once groups and projects have been imported to GitLab via Direct Transfer, Congregate will run its own post-migration tasks to import additional components of a GitLab project or group that is excluded from Direct Transfer.

 Key items which Congregate migrates post Direct Transfer migrations are (amongst others):